RIKEN-RCCS/lens3/doc/design.md

   + lock is 4 types
     -"pk:", "zk: {id}", "zk:", "lk: {id}"

-    -"zk: {id}" also serves as suspend / resume for the zone
+    -"zk: {id}" also serves as suspend / resume for the pool

     --Table 1.1 lock list
       `` ```